 It's important to note that the Common Core is not curriculum or teaching methods, but standards.
 Standards define what students should understand and be able to do at each grade level.
 The Common Core standards, which were initiated by the National Governors Association and the Council of Chief State School Officers, were crafted by teachers, parents and community leaders.
 Please review our

 Frequently Asked Questions to learn more.

 Our schools are transitioning from the Hawaii State Assessment to a new statewide test aligned to the Common Core.
-The Smarter Balanced exam is being tested in the 2013-14 school year for 2014-15 implementation.

 No longer will students have to tote 50-pound backpacks with outdated print textbooks.
-New digital curricular materials will be light digital devices — such as a laptop or tablet — that combine Internet connectivity, interactive and personalized content, learning videos and games, and other creative applications to enable collaboration with other students while providing instantaneous feedback to the student and teacher.
+New Core-aligned digital curricular materials will be accessible via light digital devices — such as a laptop or tablet — that combine Internet connectivity, interactive and personalized content, learning videos and games, and other creative applications to enable collaboration with other students while providing instantaneous feedback to the student and teacher.
 The Department is gathering data from

 Access Learning, a digital curriculum pilot, to inform broader deployment of interactive, updated curricular materials.